nashdelta/coAlignments/README.md

 Conduct a literature review for well established pairs of host-virus protein-protein interactions known if possible to be conserved across multiple hosts.
 These constitute an second list of [targets](literatureTargets.txt).

-## Retrieve orthologous sequences in NR
+## Retrieve orthologous sequences in NR/Refseq

-Now for each target ID, retrieve the sequence and generate a list of queries to send to [PSIBLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE=Proteins&PROGRAM=blastp&RUN_PSIBLAST=on).
+Now for each target ID, from any target file, retrieve the sequence and generate a list of queries to send to [PSIBLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE=Proteins&PROGRAM=blastp&RUN_PSIBLAST=on).

 `cat hostSTRINGsr.txt > tmp_sr.txt`